-There has, recently, been significant interest expressed from lotfeeders and beef cattle marketers in the potential of ultrasound measurements to draft individual animals on the basis of IMF.
-Accurately measuring the IMF of individuals would be particularly valuable if it could be carried out at entry to, or early in the finishing phase to identify animals which were likely either to perform well for the trait, or to fail to achieve desired marbling levels.
-The accuracy with which this can be done is determined by examining the correlation between scan and carcase IMF, and the RSD between scanned and carcase IMF results (ie: using the same statistics that are examined for the accreditation tests).
-Of the scanned measurements of IMF, the results from day 70 (immediately prior to slaughter) had the best relationship with carcase measurements.
-The correlation between final scanning results and chemically extracted fat from the carcase was 0.79, with an average error of estimation of 0.75%.
+There has, recently, been significant interest expressed from feedlotters and beef cattle marketers in the potential of ultrasound measurements to discriminate between individual animals on the basis of IMF.
+Accurately measuring the IMF of individuals would be particularly valuable if it could be carried out early in the finishing phase to identify animals which were likely to either perform well for the trait, or which were likely to fail in achieving desired marbling levels.
+The accuracy with which this can be performed is assessed by examining the correlation between scan and carcass IMF, and the standard error of the difference (RSD) between scanned and carcass IMF results (ie: using the same statistics that are examined for the accreditation tests).